myCSprojects/WebApp-Nodejs-jQuery-Heroku/README.md

 # CSE 5335 Project 1 ‐ Spring 2016

-Web app to fetch data from MongoDB and display on client side.
+Web app to fetch data from MongoDB and display on client side: https://cse5335-jsp9739.herokuapp.com/

 This is a web application developed by using below technologies.